 Learn how to transform basic IKEA Lack Tables Using Stencils.
-This a great inexpensive way to makeover the basic Lack Table into a statement piece on a budget.
+This a great inexpensive hack to makeover the basic Lack Table into a statement piece on a budget.

 Who doesn’t love an IKEA hack, I know I do!
 Ikea furniture has so much potential to be transformed to your liking and I love how budget friendly the furniture is as well.
 If you want to see more of my IKEA Hacks be sure to check out this Unique Ikea Coffee Table Makeover as well my One of Kind Ikea Buffet Table.